Mhtshm-mir/talentBox/README.md

 freeCodeCamp is a community of people from all around the world who are learning to code together.

 ## Features
-- Browse different Web Dev course  .
+- Browse different web dev courses
 - User authentication and google login functionality.